Arinzemike1/konga-portfolio/README.md

 My portfolio site

 <!--HEADER-->
-The header of this webpage contains the bootstrap nav and a text logo
+The header of this webpage contains the nav and a text logo

 <!--SECTIONS-->
 There are three(3) main sections on this html document: